microsoft/fluentui-emoji-animated/README.md

 # Fluent Emoji Animated

-Animated PNGs for Fluent Emoji.
+Animated PNGs, size 256x256 px for [Fluent Emoji](https://github.com/microsoft/fluentui-emoji).
 Not all emojis are animated, but the ones that are can be found here.

 ## Cloning